 While the state is a whopping 65,755 square miles total, you are never more than 60 miles from the ocean.
 It’s no surprise then that one of Florida’s National Parks is actually 95% water.
 Biscayne National Park encompasses coral reefs, islands, and shoreline mangrove forest in the northern Florida Keys just off of Florida’s southeastern coast.

 For the more experienced water-treaders, the park has several paddling trail guides for exploring the waters and wildlife of Biscayne, as well as fishing and boating opportunities.
 The park also offers several guided tours from shipwreck snorkeling to nearby key excursions, like the one we took to Boca Chita Key, which was once a regular destination for the Honeywell family and Florida’s elite.
+And here is a list of even more things to do in Biscayne National Park if you plan to spend more time there.

 The Dante Fascell Visitor Center also has some educational displays and a film about the National Park.
 You can book tours from the small shop next door, which also sells some of the essentials for a day on the water, as well as souvenirs.